CASE STUDY

 The Challenge

-A major operator in the North Sea wanted a more cost-effective way to accurately measure reservoir compaction and capture reservoir imaging for a life-of-field development.
-Measurements typically require full wellbore intervention using wireline.
-This method required taking the producing wells offline, resulting in costly lost production.
-Additionally, it also typically requires the hiring of seismic survey vessels with a towed source array to provide an acoustic source for the measurement.
-These vessels are subject to an exclusion zone around platforms leaving gaps in subsurface data.
+A major operator in the North Sea sought a more cost-effective method to measure reservoir compaction accurately and capture reservoir imaging for life-of-field development.
+Typically, measurements require full wellbore intervention using wireline, resulting in costly lost production from offline producing wells.
+Moreover, this method often involves hiring seismic survey vessels with towed source arrays, leading to gaps in subsurface data due to exclusion zones around platforms.

-Utilizing a supply vessel with Dynamic Positioning (DP) and mobile fixed source arrangement allows the source to be deployed much closer to platform, giving better subsurface data coverage and improved results.
-The high-cost and limited availability of these dedicated survey vessels also contributes to the poor economics of this measurement acquisition method compared to market rates for standard DP supply vessel.
+By utilizing a supply vessel with Dynamic Positioning (DP) and a mobile fixed source arrangement, the source can be deployed closer to the platform, enhancing subsurface data coverage and results.
+However, the high cost and limited availability of dedicated survey vessels contribute to the poor economics compared to standard DP supply vessel rates.

-The operator decided to look at Distributed Fiber-optic Sensing (DFOS) as an alternative to conventional seismic acquisition, however, there was a perception that the seismic data provided by fiber-optic sensing would not have the level of quality needed to achieve the desired measurement results.
+The operator explored Distributed Fiber-optic Sensing (DFOS) as an alternative to conventional seismic acquisition.
+Initially, there was a perception that seismic data from fiber-optic sensing might not meet the required quality standards.

-After considering several fiber-optic service providers, the operator selected OptaSense to acquire high-quality seismic data based the proposed technical solution and the amount of previous experience in the seismic acquisition market.
+After evaluating various fiber-optic service providers, the operator chose OptaSense for acquiring high-quality seismic data.
+OptaSense’s selection was based on the proposed technical solution and extensive experience in the seismic acquisition market.

 The Solution